 - Add the scallions, garlic and green curry paste, and stir-fry for 2 minutes while separating the curry paste and mixing it with the vegetables.

-- Add the coconut milk, water, fish sauce, tamari or coconut aminos and coconut sugar and bring to a gentle boil.
+- Add the coconut milk, water, fish sauce, or tamari and coconut sugar and bring to a gentle boil.

 - Add potatoes, cover and simmer on low for 5 minutes.